eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

 ### Runtime Configuration

-1. (CLC): Use Eucalyptus Administrator credentials
+1. (CLC): Generate Eucalyptus Administrator credentials

     Note that there is a limit to the number of times the primary key and certificate can be downloaded, without deleting and recreating them.
 So, insure you do not